rilp98/ChristmaList-Day06/README.md

 I am using React.js because I want to practice it and learn more about it.

-In this project I practice the UseState, UseEffect and conditionals.
+In this project I practice the UseState, JSX and conditionals.

 ## URL